El Rushball and the Excellence in Broadcasting Network, serving humanity.

 There are House Democrats who feel that change ought to come sooner to prevent another election defeat.

-And and now, my I also have another theory.
+And now, I also have another theory.

-I think I think everybody in the mainstream press knows this too.
+I think, I think everybody in the mainstream press knows this, too.

 But we're only hearing about it from Novak.